 Guardian Student Media Awards

 The well-established don of student media awards, winning one of these will certainly get you noticed.
 While there is no specific category for sport, categories such as news reporter, feature writer and columnist certainly ensure most styles are catered for.
 The winners can expect two weeks of work experience at The Guardian.
-For the latest from the 2012 Awards, click here.
+Update: This was cancelled in 2016 and there is no suggestion that it will be re-instated in 2017.

 Hugh Cudlipp Award

 This prestigious prize, awarded by the Hugh Cudlipp Trust in honour of the former Daily Mirror editor, recognises an outstanding article or series of articles that focus on an area of public interest.
-Be warned though that the standard is exceedingly high; one of the winning pieces for 2012, by City University graduate Ben Bryant, was published in The London Evening Standard.
-The prize is usually awarded in January, and you can read one of Ben’s winning entries here.
+Be warned though that the standard is exceedingly high.
+Latest details here

 London Library Student Prize